urosdragojevic/urosdragojevic.github.io/src/content/cv/en/uros-dragojevic.md

 # Uros Dragojevic
 *Advanced Software Engineer at Zühlke Group -- Belgrade, Serbia*

----

-## Summary
-- Experience with analysis of customer requirements and designing systems to meet those requirements, including manual testing of developed modules and maintenance of existing modules.
-- Developing web applications in Java software stack.
-- Experience working with teams based in Japan, handling all communication and translation from Japanese to English and vice-versa.

-## Experience

-### Zühlke Group
-#### Advanced Software Engineer
-##### *July 2023 - Present (6 months) -- Belgrade, Serbia*

-#### Professional Software Engineer
-##### *May 2022 - September 2023 (1 year 5 months) -- Belgrade, Serbia*

-### Soft Road Apps
-#### Developer/Systems Engineer
-##### *January 2020 - September 2021 (1 year 9 months) -- Belgrade, Serbia*

-Designing and developing Java-based and eFront applications.
-Ensuring application designs conform to business goals and user requirements.
-Analyzing user requirements to inform application design.
-Creating relevant test cases and performing manual tests for the implemented modules.
-Debugging and resolving technical problems that arise.
-Producing detailed design and testing documentation.
-Translation of documentation from Japanese.
-Coordinating with team in Japan.

-## Certifications

-- Professional Scrum Developer™ I(PSD I)
-- AWS Certified Cloud Practitioner
-- Certified SAFe® 5 DevOpsPractitioner

 ## Education

+### University of Belgrade, Faculty of Mathematics
+#### Teaching course on Secure software development.
+##### *February 2024 - present -- Belgrade, Serbia*

+### University of Belgrade, Faculty of Mathematics
+#### Taught course on Secure software development.
+##### *February 2023 - May 2023 -- Belgrade, Serbia*

 ### University of the Ryukyus
-*October 2017 - September 2018 -- Okinawa, Japan*

-Japanese Government (MEXT) scholarship for Japanese Studies students
+#### Japanese Government (MEXT) scholarship for Japanese Studies students
+##### *October 2017 - September 2018 -- Okinawa, Japan*

 ### University of Belgrade
+#### Bachelor's degree in Japanese Language and Literature
-*October 2013 - June 2019 -- Belgrade, Serbia*
+##### *October 2013 - June 2019 -- Belgrade, Serbia*

-__Bachelor's degree__: Japanese Language and Literature

-## Skills
-- Amazon Web Services (AWS)
-- Scrum
-- DevOps

-## Personal Info
+## Languages

 | Language       | Proficiency         |
 | -------------- | ------------------- |
 | English        | Native or Bilingual |
 | Serbian        | Native or Bilingual |
 | Japanese       | Full Professional   |
 | German         | Elementary          |

+## Certifications

+- Professional Scrum Developer™ I (PSD I)
+- AWS Certified Cloud Practitioner
+- Certified SAFe® 5 DevOpsPractitioner

+## Work experience

+### Zühlke Group
+#### Advanced Software Engineer
+##### *May 2022 - present (1 year 10 months) -- Belgrade, Serbia*

+### Soft Road Apps
+#### Full-stack Developer/Systems Engineer
+##### *January 2020 - September 2021 (1 year 9 months) -- Belgrade, Serbia*

+## Project examples

+### IoT communication hub solution for company in transporation sector
+##### *May 2022 - September 2022 (5 months)*

+IoT hub that co-ordinates and aggregates data from large number of sensors.
+IoT hub administrators could check the data sent from the sensors in chronological order, check sensor health and restart and shut down sensors.
+Administrators are informed of suspicious behaviour of malfunctioning sensors.
+Solution needed to be highly-available and fault-tolerant while preserving high degrees of chronologic data integrity.
+IoT hub was throughly stress tested for precision and performance issues.

+##### **Tasks**: Software development
+##### **Technologies used**: Java, PostgreSQL, React

+### eFrontInvest solutions for multiple clients in the financial sector
+##### *May 2020 - September 2021 (1 year 5 months)*

+Leveraging eFrontInvest software to create various dashboards and data visualisations for the clients.
+Creating manual testing plans to confirm implementation correctness according to clients' requirements.
+Creating technical specifications and documentation for the implemented solutions.
+Designing and developing solutions according to technical specifications/designs.
+Designing and developing screens, layouts and dashboards that meet specifications.
+Maintaining documentation of implemented solutions for future reference and creation of training material for onboarding new team members.
+Handling all communication with the eFrontInvest support teams on behalf of clients.
+Contributing to discussion on improvement of existing systems and processes with the clients.

+##### **Tasks**: Software development

+##### **Technologies used**: eFrontInvest, FrontScript, JavaScript, MicrosoftExcel

+### Classroom booking web application for universities
+##### *January 2020 - April 2020 (4 months) -- Belgrade, Serbia*

+Web application used by universities to manage booking classrooms and laboratories on campus.
+Professors and students can find classrooms which are available and reserve them for classes or extra-curricular activities like student clubs.
+University campus management staff can review and approve classroom bookings.

+##### **Tasks**: Software development

+##### **Technologies used**: Java, JSP, JavaScript, HTML, CSS

 ## Contact
 - Email: [dragojevic.u@gmail.com](mailto:dragojevic.u@gmail.com)